Tuesday, 25 August 2020

 Mary Jane became a widow at the age of 29, and the two little girls Constance (known as Connie) and Emma Eileen May (known as May) grew up never really knowing their biological father.

-The First World War impacted on Mary Jane's siblings as well.
+The First World War impacted Mary Jane's siblings as well.
 One of her brothers, Robert James Dooley, was wounded with gun shots to the right arm and right leg.
 He was sent home on the hospital ship 'Llanstephen Castle' in April of 1918 and discharged as medically unfit in June of 1918.

 In July of 1918, over a year after the death of her husband, Mary Jane gave birth to a son.
-Cyril James was born when Mary Jane was aged 30 and I have been unable to find out who was the father of Cyril.

 Mary Jane's second husband - George Coldwell